dmnks/rpm/tests/README.md

 3. Test logic isn't affected by the (side) effects of a test (e.g. the removal of a system utility that's later used to verify the results)

-Lastly, the OCI backend wraps the test-suite script itself in a read-only Podman container and uses its root filesystem as the immutable snapshot.
+Lastly, the OCI backend runs the test-suite script itself in a read-only Podman container and uses its root filesystem as the immutable snapshot.
 This has the following benefits:

 1. Simplifies the backend (it already uses Podman to build the image)
 2. Fully isolates the test-suite from the host (to prevent a misbehaving test